johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * To install:
   * Make a new directory on each machine.
 Call it **iotajs**.
   * At the bash console, cd into the directory.
-  * Execute the following command and the bash console to create a package.json file.
+  * Execute the following command at the bash console to create a package.json file.
   * The package.json file is used to manage your project.
   * `npm init`  Accept all the defaults.
   * Next install the iota.js library by executing the following command at the bash console.